 Don’t they look great and you would never know they weren’t some pricey Restoration Hardware finds.

-They work with my color scheme I’m using on our patio, and I am excited to have only spent a few dollars to get this look.
+Also, they work with my color scheme I’m using on our patio, and I am excited to have only spent a few dollars to get this look.

 So, go on, give this method a try, and create unique decor (indoors and out).
 You’ll be spraying everything in sight!